 In G Major, that is visible between B minor – C Major, and F# diminished – G Major.

-The moment these things are clear to you, it will be very unlikely for you to make a mistake when building the harmonic field of any key.
+The moment these things become clear to you, it will be very unlikely that you make mistakes when building the harmonic field of any key.
 It will be quite intuitive, and by repeating this frequently, you will quickly start memorizing some of the chords of each key.

 This doesn’t mean that the seven chords you obtain are your only options.